atsushieno/aap-lv2/README.md

 ### Platform features and modules

-NOTE: the actual native library builds have moved to `android-native-audio-builders` repo.

-This aap-lv2 repo has some dependencies, which are either platform-level-specific, or external.

-External software projects:
+This aap-lv2 repo contains LV2 SDK components as submodules:

 - serd (private fork)
 - sord (private fork)
 - sratom
 - lilv (private fork)

-To avoid further dependencies like cairo, we skip some samples in mda-lv2 port (they are actually skipped at android-native-audio-builders repo).
+Those private fork contains changes for Android (add Android asset support in particular).

 ### cerbero fork

-The external dependencies are built using cerbero build system.
+For some plugins, the actual binaries and their dependencies are built using cerbero build system in `atsushieno/android-native-audio-builders` repository.
 Cerbero is a comprehensive build system that cares all standard Android ABIs and builds some complicated projects like glib (which has many dependencies) and cairo.
+Though Cerbero is designed only to build Cerbero and co. and not meant to be used like this project does, so we take it at our own risk.

 We would keep using cerbero as the primary build engine, until ndkports or vcpkg becomes really usable.
 Currently both of them are no-go yet (ndkports cannot build basic autotools-based projects that has any dependency, and vcpkg only cares about Windows in practice).